‘I am ready to die’: Palestinian-Maltese woman set to go on aid journey to Gaza

 On Tuesday, food, clothing and other items collected by volunteers over the past few months were loaded into the container in Marsa before being shipped to the Gaza Strip later this week.

+A second container has also been filled and will leave if the funds for the shipping costs can be raised while donations are open to fill a third.

-Speaking to Times of Malta, Arabic Culture Information Society (ACIS) president Sanaa El-Nahhal said she was “ready to die” in her upcoming journey to make sure the donations reach Gaza.
+Speaking to Times of Malta, Arabic Culture Information Society (ACIS) president Sanaa El-Nahhal admitted she was scared about her upcoming journey to make sure the donations reach Gaza.

 “I would be lying if I said that I wasn't afraid, but I try to hold it in.
 But, of course, I'm scared because this is not a normal war.
 This is a reckless war; they’re killing children and women”, she said.